-If a second dose of Calpol is required in any one day, parents will be called back to nursery to collect their child.
+If a second dose of Calpol is required in any one day, or if a child's temperature does not reduce within 30-40 minutes of receiving a dose of Calpol, parents will be called back to nursery to collect their child.
 Parents should be aware that a continued high temperature could have underlying health problems, which will need to be checked by a medical professional.